-The FREE Getty Museum is an architectural masterpiece just off the 405 highway in Brentwood.
+The free Getty Museum is an architectural masterpiece, just off the 405 highway in Brentwood L.A.

-The Getty Museum opened in 1997, designed by award winning architect Richard Meier.
-It's the wealthiest art museum in the world, and has a breathtaking hilltop setting with views over LA.
+The Getty Museum is the wealthiest art museum in the world, and has a breathtaking hilltop setting with views over L.A.
+It opened in 1997, designed by award winning architect Richard Meier.

 1. Take a fun tram ride up the hill to the Arrival Plaza.